 The HDL team used a human-centered design approach, to observe, listen and generate insights for the new entrance, with an empathetic and person-centered focus.
 Beginning with site visits and ethnographic observations at facilities across the Lower Mainland, our findings informed the development of a set of personas and co-design activities specific to the St. Paul’s Redevelopment project and local community.
 Utilizing these tools HDL led three community co-design workshops in order to gain insights and recommendations directly from past patients and visitors.

-Through this participatory co-design process and engagement with the community, this project will result in a series of ideas and suggestions for the St. Paul’s Redevelopment Team and the future architectural team that will help to inform the design of the new hospital entrance experience.
-This will include consideration of reception and check-in kiosks, communication through signage and media walls, seating and play areas, hand hygiene promotion and visual/graphic elements as forms of positive engagement and wayfinding.
+Through a participatory co-design process and engagement with core users, this project has resulted in a series of ideas and recommendations for the St. Paul’s Redevelopment Team and the future architectural team, to inform the design of the new hospital entrance experience.

 Project Lead: Caylee Raber

 Design + Research Assistants: Eugenie Cheon, Steph Koenig, Emi Webb